Shōjō

-A shōjō (猩々 or 猩猩) is the Japanese reading of Chinese xing-xing (猩猩) or its older form sheng sheng (狌狌, translated as "live-lively"), which is a mythical primate, though it has been tentatively identified as an (unknown) orangutan species.
+A shōjō (猩々 or 猩猩) is the Japanese reading of Chinese xing-xing (猩猩) or its older form sheng sheng (狌狌, translated as "live-lively"), which is a mythical ape, though it has been tentatively identified as an (unknown) orangutan species.
 (Note: The problem is that xing-xing were supposedly caught in places like Vietnam (accord. to Chinese sources), while all known species of orangutan occur in Borneo or other islands of Indonesia, not on the Chinese or Southeast Asian mainland.)

 Some commentators have regarded the shōjō sea spirit with a red face and hair and a fondness for alcohol as part of native Japanese folklore.
 However, shōjō as sea-dwelling spirit was a fictional setting in the Noh play Shōjō, a possible embellishment of the Shan Hai Jing ("Classic of Mountains and Seas") stating this orangutan could be found on a particular seaside mountain.
 And liquor-drinking was always associated with this beast in China since antiquity.